github/opensource.guide/_articles/best-practices.md

 ## Leverage your community

-You don’t have to do everything yourself.
-Your project’s community exists for a reason!
-Even if you don’t yet have an active contributor community, if you have a lot of users, put them to work.
+You don't have to do everything yourself.
+Your project's community exists for a reason!
+Even if you don't yet have an active contributor community, if you have a lot of users, put them to work.

 ### Share the workload